danintel/sawtooth-faq/settings.rst

 The following are some Sawtooth settings.
 Since Sawtooth settings are extensible and include transaction family-specific settings, this list is incomplete.

+You can list existing settings with the
+``sawtooth settings list --url http://localhost:8008`` command.
+For options, append ``help`` to the command.

 * Some baseline settings are documented at https://sawtooth.hyperledger.org/docs/core/releases/1.0/transaction_family_specifications/settings_transaction_family.html
 * Transactor settings are documented at https://sawtooth.hyperledger.org/docs/core/nightly/master/sysadmin_guide/configuring_permissions.html and at https://sawtooth.hyperledger.org/docs/core/nightly/master/transaction_family_specifications/settings_transaction_family.html